aravindswamy07/chatapp/supabase_setup_steps.md

 CREATE POLICY "Users can update their own record"
 ON users FOR UPDATE USING (auth.uid() = id);

+CREATE POLICY "Anyone can create a user account"
+ON users FOR INSERT WITH CHECK (true);
 ```

 ## Step 9: Create RLS Policies - Rooms